th2-net/remotehand/Readme.txt

 GetElement,5,locator,matcher

 Optionally waits <wait> seconds for element specified by <matcher> and prints value of its outerHTML.
 Element is found using <locator>.
+Optional parameter <id> defines identifier to make references to element text in next actions: if <id>="Button", @{Button} is a reference to text of found element.

 GETDYNAMICTABLE